 A recent study states that most PV system fires begin in DC isolators, connectors, cables, and inverters, which are all located in the external electrical cabinets of a solar farm.
 In regards to inverters specifically, all electrical fires which start within the inverter can be traced back to a short, spark, or extreme heat buildup from electrical equipment inside.
 Causes may range from a destructive animal to heat-related deterioration.
 Additionally, much of the equipment gets very hot just from the nature of moving, inverting, transforming, and manipulating the high voltages.

-So, what happens when a solar farm catches fire?
+So, what happens when a solar farm catches on fire?
 Although solar farm fires are rare, they are extremely destructive.
 When one of these external electrical cabinets ignites, fires will rapidly spread, with the possibility of causing enormous financial and environmental damage including costly destruction of property and equipment, wildfires, and potential loss of life.

 This is especially worrying for solar farms located in rural areas with no fire department or emergency response team nearby.